-Strong collaborative partnerships have been created between Truro and Penwith College, Callywith College and the Cornwall College Group to ensure that between the educational providers across Cornwall the skills, knowledge and behaviours are delivered to support the LEP Skills Strategy and the Local Skills Improvement Plan.
+Strong collaborative partnerships have been created between Truro and Penwith College, Callywith College and the Cornwall College Group to ensure that between the educational providers across Cornwall the skills, knowledge and behaviours are delivered to support the Cornwall Good Growth Plan 2024-35 and the Local Skills Improvement Plan.

-Recent examples of collaborative working between Truro and Penwith College and The Cornwall College Group include projects through the Strategic Development funding supporting growth in electric vehicles and renewables.
+Recent examples of collaborative working between Truro and Penwith College and The Cornwall College Group include projects through the Shared Prosperity Fund (SPF) supporting growth in construction, renewables, digital and green technologies.
 This has enabled the colleges to offer provision to train and upskill within these key sectors throughout Cornwall.

 The link to the prospectus identifies all courses offered to support knowledge and skills developments through A Levels, IB, T Levels, BTEC Foundation and Extended Diplomas that enable learners to gain academic and vocational knowledge and skills providing the grounding for higher level qualifications, higher level apprenticeships or employment.